astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 ### Implementation

-This section explains how to use a listener in combination with the [Airflow API's Datasets endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Dataset) to trigger a consumer DAG in another deployment when a dataset is updated.
-A consumer DAG is any DAG that has been scheduled with a dataset.
+This section explains how to use a listener in combination with the [Airflow API's Datasets endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Dataset) to trigger the downstream DAG in another deployment when a dataset is updated.
+Typical dataset implementation only works for DAGs in the same Airflow deployment, but by using the API, this pattern can be implemented across deployments.

-While HttpOperator could also be used to trigger the consumer, an advantage of using a listener is that the DAG will run whenever the dataset is updated -- regardless of which DAG is performing the update.
-This avoids the need to implement an API call in every DAG upstream of the dataset being monitored.
+While HttpOperator could also be used to make the API request to update the dataset, an advantage of using a listener is that the dataset will be updated and the downstream DAG will run whenever _any_ DAG updates the dataset.
+This avoids the need to implement an API call in every upstream DAG that updates the same dataset.

 #### Prerequisites